aammd/MS_computational_ecology_opinion/compecol.md

 An important question to further the integration of computational approaches to the workflow of ecological research is to establish *currencies* for collaborations.
-Both at the scale of individuals researchers, research groups, and larger research communities, it is important to understand what each can contribute to the research effort.
+Both at the scale of individuals researchers, research group, and larger research communities, it is important to understand what each can contribute to the research effort.
 As ecological research is expected to be increasingly predictive and policy-relevant, and as fundamental research tends